petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 Whenever the backup service is reconfigured, the backup service will restart and may stop receiving requests for some minutes or behave differently depending on the configuration.
 ```

-### Configuring the Backup Service via the DXP Cloud Console
+### Configuring the Backup Service via the Liferay Cloud Console

-Follow these steps to configure the backup service via the DXP Cloud Console:
+Follow these steps to configure the backup service via the Liferay Cloud Console:

 1. Navigate to an environment where the backup service is deployed.